getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 - XML -> ["dtml", "opml", "rng", "rss", "svg", "tld", "xml", "xsd", "xslt"]
 - YAML -> ["sublime-syntax", "yaml", "yml"]
 ```

+Note: due to some issues with the JavaScript syntax, the TypeScript syntax will be used instead.

 If you want to highlight a language not on this list, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).
 Alternatively, the `extra_syntaxes` configuration option can be used to add additional syntax files.